xeokit/sdk/README.md

 # @xeokit

-The xeokit SDK is a powerful tool for creating visualizations of AECO models in your browser.
-It's built with TypeScript and designed to be flexible, making it easy to customize and extend to meet your needs.
+Introducing the xeokit SDK - a flexible and powerful tool for creating stunning visualizations of AECO models in your browser.

-With xeokit, you get lightning-fast loading and rendering, even on complex models, while using minimal system resources.
-The SDK's scene graph works on both the browser and NodeJS platforms, allowing you to create models, convert between formats, and provide content for the model viewer.
+Built with TypeScript, xeokit offers lightning-fast loading and rendering of even the most complex models, while using minimal system resources.
+The scene graph works seamlessly on both browser and NodeJS platforms, allowing you to create, convert and provide content for the model viewer.
+Benefit from built-in support for multiple canvases, utility libraries with complete documentation, and the ability to import/export models as industry-standard AECO file formats.
+Collaborate with other BIM software via BCF Viewpoints and bring your AECO models to life with xeokit.

-In addition, xeokit offers built-in support for multiple canvases, so you can easily view your models from different angles or perspectives.
-Plus, the SDK comes with utility libraries that provide complete documentation for lower-level functionalities.

-With xeokit, you can also import and export your models as industry-standard AECO file formats, and even collaborate with other
-BIM software via BCF Viewpoints.

 # Modules